What Are the Different Types of Cerebral Palsy?

 Spastic Cerebral Palsy

-Spastic CP is the most common type.
-People who develop spastic CP have tight muscles in various parts of the body that they are unable to relax.
-The joints that are affected typically become stiff and hard to move.
-The person may have poor coordination, trouble with balance, uncontrollable movements, and trouble eating and talking.
+Spastic cerebral palsy is the most common type.
+Children who develop spastic CP have increased muscle tone or tightness in various parts of the body that they are unable to relax.
+The joints that are affected typically become stiff and difficult to move.
+Over time, the child may develop contractures, or permanent tightening of the muscles or joints.
+The child may have poor coordination and balance, uncontrollable movements, and problems eating and speaking.

-There are four types of spastic cerebral palsy that are classified based on how many limbs are affected.
+Spastic cerebral palsy is further classified based on how many limbs are affected.
+The most common forms are:

 Mixed Cerebral Palsy